rherbonnet/rherbonnet.github.io/_pages/about.md

 * Bachelor of Astronomy at the University of Leiden in the Netherlands 2006-2009
 * Master of Astronomy at the University of Leiden in the Netherlands 2009-2012
 * PhD in Astronomy at the University of Leiden in the Netherlands 2012-2017
-* Postdoc in Astronomy at the State University of New York at Stony Brook, USA 2017-now

 Other